-The Teacher Quality Partnership (TQP) grant program, authorized in Title II of the Higher Education Act, is the only federal grant program designed to strengthen and reform teacher preparation in concert with higher education.
+The Teacher Quality Partnership (TQP) grant program, authorized in Title II of the Higher Education Act, is the only federal initiative designed to strengthen and reform educator preparation at institutions of higher education.

-TQP grants support the preparation of effective teachers for high-need schools and high-need subject areas.
-Under this program, partnerships between institution of higher education and high-need schools and districts compete for funding to develop master's-level residency programs or to reform undergraduate preservice preparation programs, including extending the clinical practice to a full year.
+TQP grants support the preparation of profession-ready teachers for high-need schools and high-need subject areas.
+Under this program, partnerships between institutions of higher education and high-need schools and districts compete for funding to develop master's-level residency programs or to reform undergraduate preservice preparation programs.

-- Grantees are partnerships among institutions of higher education, high-need local education agencies, high-need schools, and other eligible entities that work together to develop a pipeline of effective new teachers.
+- Grantees are partnerships among institutions of higher education, high-need local education agencies, high-need schools, and other eligible entities that work together to develop a pipeline of profession-ready teachers.

-- Grantees must provide extensive clinical preparation to teacher candidates.
+- Grantees are required to provide extensive, yearlong clinical preparation to teacher candidates.

-- Grantees must provide an induction program for at least the first 2 years of a graduate’s teaching career.
+- Grantees must provide an induction program for at least the first two years of a graduate’s teaching career.

-- Candidates participating in teaching residency programs are provided financial aid and commit to teach for at least 3 years in high-need fields in the high-need district where they were prepared.
+- Candidates participating in teaching residency programs commit to teaching for at least three years in a high-need field in the high-need district where they were prepared.

-- All candidates must be prepared to teach students with disabilities, to teach English language learners, and to teach literacy strategies.
+- All candidates are prepared to teach students with disabilities, to teach English language learners, and to teach literacy strategies.

-- Grantees are expected to maintain the reforms even after funding ends, and they must provide a 100% funding match.
+- Grantees are expected to maintain the reforms even after the federal funding ends, and they must provide a 100% funding match.

-Download the TQP grant fact sheet for more information on the program and the list of institutions currently participating.
+Download the TQP grant fact sheet for more information on the program and the list of institutions that have received a grant.